-Before you export any product to the United States, file a Prior Notice with the U.S. Food and Drug Administration, to avoid the detention of your shipment.
+You must always file a PRIOR NOTICE with the FDA to avoid the detention of your shipment.

-ITB HOLDINGS LLC helps domestic and foreign companies that are manufacturers, exporters, importers, warehouses or distributors, file a Prior Notice, upon request.
+ITB HOLDINGS LLC assists domestic and foreign companies that are manufacturers, exporters, importers, warehouses or distributors, file a Prior Notice, upon request.

 ■ Trade samples are imported or offered for import to generate sales, which is a commercial, not personal use.
 Therefore, a Prior Notice is required.